 - Work will be done on a first-come first-serve basis until funds are exhausted or environmental conditions prohibit treatment.

-- Timing of aerial applications are determined by the pilots and their schedules and usually occur in the latter half of June to the earlier portion of July.
+- Timings of aerial applications are determined by the pilots and their schedules and usually occur from May to early June.